nikolailehbrink/surprise.movie/README.md

 ## 🧑‍💻 Running Locally

-Before running the Random Movie Generator locally, you will need to obtain an API key from TMDB (The Movie Database).
+Before running the site locally, you will need to obtain an API key from TMDB (The Movie Database).
 This key is essential for fetching movie data from the TMDB API.

 ### Obtaining TMDB API Key